How Much Wax Melt Should I Use?

 But wait, there's more to this party than just the size of the dance floor!

-Factors Influencing Melt Pool and Throw
+Melt Pool & Scent Throw

 Temperature The temperature of your room also plays a role.
 If your room is too cold, those fragrance molecules will be sluggish and slow to spread.
 If it's too hot, they'll evaporate too quickly, leaving you with a short-lived scent burst.
-Aim for a happy medium, somewhere between 20-25°C (68-77°F).
-And keep your warmer away from direct heat sources like radiators or fireplaces – you don't want to roast your melts!

 Humidity A bit of moisture in the air can be a bit of a buzzkill, weighing those molecules down like a soggy dance floor.